-Figure 5.
-Net isosteric heat of desorption at different moisture content for canola
+Figure 5 Net isosteric heat of desorption at different moisture contents for canola

-The isosteric heat of desorption of canola decreased with increase in material moisture content.
-The heat of desorption was higher at lower moisture contents.
-Similar results for many plants and food materials have been reported in the literature (Lahsasni et al., 2003; Ghodake et al., 2007; Janjai et al., 2006).
-The rapid increase in the heat of sorption at low moisture content was due to the existence of highly active polar sites on the surface of the food material, covered with water molecules forming a mono-molecular layer (Lahsasni et al., 2003).
-The net isosteric heat of desorption of water in canola seeds can be expressed mathematically as a function of moisture content (Ghodake et al., 2007; Janjai et al., 2006).
+The isosteric heats of desorption of canola decrease with an increase in material moisture content.
+The heat of sorption is higher at lower moisture contents than at higher moisture contents.
+Similar results for many plants and food materials were reported in the literature (Lahsasni et al., 2003; Ghodake Goswami and Chakraverty, 2007; Janjai et al., 2006).
+The rapid increase in the heat of sorption at low moisture content was due to the existence of highly active polar sites on the surfaces of the food material, which were covered with water molecules forming a mono-molecular layer (Lahsasni et al., 2003).
+The net isosteric heat of desorption of water in canola seeds can be expressed mathematically as a function of moisture content (Ghodake Goswami and Chakraverty, 2007; Janjai et al., 2006).

-$$Q{st} = 13.103 \, e^{-0.1704 \, M} \, \mathrm{R}^2 = 0.997$$ (5)
+$$Q{st} = 13.103e^{-0.1704M}$$ $(R^2 = 0.997)$